iveyd/redditNC/README.md

 As you can see, its fairly simple, just kinda annoying at times.

 #Other
+---
-##If you are still reading at this point, thanks! 🍻 If you have any questions, feel free to contact me on GitHub.
+If you are still reading at this point, thanks! 🍻 If you have any questions, feel free to contact me on GitHub.
 Or you can be super cool and make some pull-requests or what not.